European Sleeper: History

-New services
+Other plans

-In June 2022, a partnership with tour operator Sunweb Group was announced, with plans to start new night train services between the Netherlands and French ski resorts by the summer of 2023, and an extension to Southern France the following year.
+In June 2022, a partnership with tour operator Sunweb Group was announced, with plans to start new night train services between the Netherlands and French ski resorts by summer 2023 with an extension to southern France the following year.
 In November, it was announced by the two parties that these plans would be put on hold, citing difficulties in securing rolling stock, track access rights and an operator for the services.

-European Sleeper's proposed service from Amsterdam to Barcelona was selected in January 2023 as a pilot project as part of the European Commission's efforts to improve cross-border rail service and encourage ther opening of new links.
+European Sleeper's proposed service from Amsterdam to Barcelona was selected in January 2023 as a pilot project as part of the European Commission's efforts to improve cross-border rail service and encourage the opening of new links.
 It joins two other night train proposals from Snälltåget and Midnight Trains.

-In August 2024 European Sleeper announced a new seasonal service that would connect Brussels with the Austrian Alps and Venice in February and March 2025.
-It would be joined by the cooperative's new dining car which launched on the Brussels-Prague route on 1 October 2024, offering a reservation-only restaurant in the evening followed by a walk-in bar open late.
-This has since been a feature of some but not all Brussels-Prague services.
-Soon after, in September 2024, the cooperative confirmed that the proposed Barcelona service would be delayed until at least 2026.
-Co-founder Chris Engelsman put the blame for this squarely with French infrastructure managers SNCF Reseau, describing the issues as "partly understandable but also partly incompetence”.

-Service

-European Sleeper's main service operates between Brussels and Prague.
-It commenced operations on 25 May 2023, initially between Berlin and Brussels, before being extended to Prague from 26 March 2024.
-The service is thrice-weekly, with trains from Brussels to Prague via Amsterdam and Berlin leaving on Monday, Wednesday and Friday, and trains from Prague to Brussels via Berlin and Amsterdam leaving on Sunday, Tuesday and Thursday.

-In an article in The Sunday Times about the inaugural Brussels to Berlin service, travel writer Kate Leahy commented, "Orient Express-style luxury this is not," but concluded it was "undeniably an adventure."
-The Man in Seat Sixty-One praised the friendly staff, beds and meals provided.
+In September 2024, ES confirmed that the proposed Barcelona service would be delayed until at least 2026 after the company failed to reach an agreement to operate through France.
+Despite the launch of the Milan route in 2026, the company is still preparing for a route to Barcelona as a next step, probably starting operations in 2029.

+Future routes